richardbenedikt/richardbenedikt/README.md

 **Hey, I'm Richard!** 👋

-I'm a full stack web developer working in Cologne, Germany. :computer:
+I'm a full stack developer working in Cologne, Germany. :computer:

 <!---
 richardbenedikt/richardbenedikt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.